x509cert/AzSecPodcast/transcripts/transcript17.md

 ## Outro

 Thanks for listening to the Azure Security podcast.
 You can find show notes and other resources at our website <https://azsecuritypodcast.net>.
-If you have any questions, please find us on Twitter @azsecpod.
+If you have any questions, please find us on Twitter @azuresecpod.
 Background music is from ccmixter.com and licensed under the Creative Commons license.